 This section of the report discloses the actuarial methods and assumptions used in this Actuarial Valuation.
 These methods and assumptions have been chosen on the basis of recent experience of the CBB Program and on current expectations as to future economic conditions.
-The assumptions were reviewed and changed for the June 30, 2019 Actuarial Valuation as a result of the 2020 Experience Analysis.
-Please refer to that Experience Analysis report dated January 14, 2020 for the data and rationale used in the selection and recommendation of each assumption.
+The assumptions were reviewed and changed for the June 30, 2023 actuarial valuation as a result of the 2024 Experience Analysis.
+Please refer to the Experience Analysis report dated December 22, 2023 for the data and rationale used in the recommendation of each assumption.